Bandra–Worli Sea Link: Criticisms

 The Economic Times criticized the delays and shoddy construction of Bandra–Worli Sea Link.
-First, the cost was not the projected ₹3 billion but actually cost ₹16 billion or about 23% cost overrun.
-Second, the project was 5 years behind schedule.
+First, the cost was not the projected ₹3 billion but actually cost ₹16 billion.
+Second, the project was five years behind schedule.

-The Financial Express has reported that even eight years after it was thrown open, the daily average traffic on the Bandra-Worli Sea Link — is smaller than a third of the original estimate.
+The Financial Express has reported that even eight years after it was thrown open, the daily average traffic on the Bandra–Worli Sea Link — is smaller than a third of the original estimate.
 In fact, the increase in revenues over the years — ₹66.62 crore in 2010–2011 to ₹70.28 crore in 2011–2012 and to ₹71.04 crore 2012–2013 — has been fairly small.
 Latest statistics show the daily traffic count on the six-kilometre, predominantly cable-stayed bridge has dropped by over 11% in the past year, from 45,952 vehicles in 2011–2012 to 40,808 in 2012–2013.
 Over four years from 2009 to 2013, the daily vehicle count has dropped by over 16%.
 High toll is considered a major contributing factor to people finding the bridge, a less attractive commuting option.
 Also blamed are congestion towards Pedder Road for south-bound traffic and new flyovers that move north–south traffic on the eastern flank of the city, especially the 2.6 km Lalbaug flyover.

 There was also criticism directed at the crumbling road surface on the bridge soon after completion.

 The capacity of the bridge is restricted due to a bottleneck at the Worli (south) end of the bridge.
 While the majority of the 4.7 km length has four lanes in each direction, the Worli end has only two lanes for a length of approximately 1.2 km.
 This leads to backlogs for southbound traffic, especially during morning peak hours.

+Although restricted for two and three-wheelers, there have been instances where bicyclists who entered the bridge from the Worli side have been slapped hefty penalties under various sections of the Motor Vehicles Act by traffic police personnel.
+The action is deemed unconstitutional and constitutes as a misuse of power and corruption, as bicyclists cannot be penalized under any sections of the Motor Vehicles Act, even for the violation of entering the bridge.